 Most of your shots during a round will be made from the fairway or rough, which are part of an area of the golf course called the “general area.”
 This area includes everywhere on the course except bunkers, penalty areas, and the teeing area and putting green of the hole you are playing.
-In the general area, you will normally play your ball as it lies, but you get free relief for an embedded ball or interference by an abnormal course condition (including artificial structures, temporary water, and ground under repair).
-Click here to learn how to take free relief from abnormal course conditions.
+In the general area, you will normally play your ball as it lies, but you get free relief for an embedded ball or interference by an abnormal course condition (including immovable obstructions like a cart path, temporary water, and ground under repair).

 - I have interference from an out of bounds fence, stake or wall – what are my options?

 - My ball is in a fairway in a puddle of water (temporary water) – what are my options?

 - My ball is stuck in the ground (embedded) – what are my options?